 B. Create a Selling Experience

 Any marketing professional or sales guru will attest to the fact that today’s educated customer Expects stellar customer service.
-Customers believe that you should know who they are and what they like.
+Thus customers believe that you should know who they are and what they like.

 Effective measures include recognition, personalization and connecting with the customer emotionally, e.g., shopping lists, sharing with family and friends, etc.